Battle of al-Harra: Assessment

 In Kister's observation, the rebellion in Medina lacked a political program, in contrast to the revolt of Ibn al-Zubayr, who called for a shura (consultation) to decide the caliphate.
+Building on this, Andersson's analysis of Khalifa ibn Khayyat's historical account highlights another fatal flaw: the Medinans split their leadership by electing separate commanders for the Quraysh and the Ansar.
+This division drew contemporary criticism from figures like Ibn Abbas, who remarked that "two leaders: the people are doomed", reflecting a broader traditional consensus that fractured leadership undermined their cause and contributed to their defeat.
 The Medinans felt assured of victory in any confrontation with the Syrians.
-In organizing the defense of their city, they adopted Muhammad's tactics at the Battle of the Trench, where he repulsed a siege against Medina by digging ditches to prevent the entry of enemy horsemen.
+In organizing the defense of their city, they emulated Muhammad's tactic from the Battle of the Trench, where he repulsed a siege against Medina by digging ditches to prevent the entry of enemy horsemen.
 At al-Harra, the Medinans lacked horses and weapons of their own, as indicated by counsel Marwan gave to Ibn Uqba, where he further advised that the Medinans were not warlike and few would have the resolve to fight.
 The survivors among Medina's leaders lamented the quick defeat of their pious men at the Harra, contrasting it to the successful six-month resistance against the Syrian army by Ibn al-Zubayr and his smaller coterie of supporters in Mecca.
 Kister considers the release of the besieged Umayyads, instead of their effective use as hostages, "heedless" and the rebels' belief that the Umayyads would not aid the Syrians or convince them to turn back "credulous".

 The alleged cruelty against the townspeople of Medina by the Umayyad army became a cause célèbre that was invoked by future generations.
 Ibn Uqba was thenceforth known as 'Musrif', a play on his name 'Muslim', which meant "he who exceeds all bounds of propriety".
 The historian Michael Lecker considers the reports of Syrian atrocities in Medina as "undeniably anti-Umayyad and probably exaggerated".
 Moreover, Wellhausen dismisses the depiction by later Muslim and western sources of Ibn Uqba as a brutal heathen with a deep hatred for Islam, in general, and the people of Medina, in particular, as a falsity that developed over time and is unsupported by the early and more credible Muslim sources.
 In Wellhausen's assessment, the suppression of the Medinan revolt was not the cause of the significant decline of the city's political status; this had already been precipitated by the assassination of Caliph Uthman in 656, the aftermath of which marked Medina's end as the capital of the nascent Muslim state.
 The city continued to be a center for religious scholarship, Arab high culture, and a redoubt for poets and singers.
-Vaglieri counters Wellhausen's doubts about the extent of the army's pillage, asserting that the "[traditional Muslim] sources are unanimous on this point".
+Vaglieri counters Wellhausen's doubts about the extent of the pillage, asserting that the "[traditional Muslim] sources are unanimous on this point".